cfrg/draft-irtf-cfrg-voprf/draft-irtf-cfrg-voprf.md

 ### Parameter Commitments

-For some applications, it may be desirable for P to bind tokens to certain parameters, e.g., protocol versions, ciphersuites, etc. To accomplish this, P should use a distinct scalar for each parameter combination.
-Upon redemption of a token T from V, P can later verify that T was generated using the scalar associated with the corresponding parameters.
+For some applications, it may be desirable for Server to bind tokens to certain parameters, e.g., protocol versions, ciphersuites, etc. To accomplish this, Server should use a distinct scalar for each parameter combination.
+Upon redemption of a token T from Client, Server can later verify that T was generated using the scalar associated with the corresponding parameters.

 # Contributors

 - Alex Davidson         (alex.davidson92@gmail.com)
 - Nick Sullivan         (nick@cloudflare.com)
 - Chris Wood            (cawood@apple.com)
 - Eli-Shaoul Khedouri   (eli@intuitionmachines.com)
+- Armando Faz Hernandez (armfazh@cloudflare.com)

 # Acknowledgements